umarhassan-mitodl/1.252j-fall-2016/content/pages/assignments/assignment-2.md

     - With what types of interventions do you recommend (including, for example, bike lanes, separated bike lanes, bus lanes, sidewalk bumpouts, re-routing certain modes to parallel streets, etc.)?
     - Do you have recommendations with respect to where left turns should be allowed/prohibited, locations of taxi stands and loading zones, and what should happen to parking?
     - Do you have any recommendations with respect to how the signals should be timed, or allocated to different users?
-    - Feel free to use {{% resource_link "50c3f9f4-f075-4c49-b9f5-2ecdeb8b6753" "Streetmix" %}}, a hand drawing, or other software to communicate your ideas - as well as the resources listed below for ideas of interventions
+    - Feel free to use [Streetmix](http://streetmix.net/-/491042), a hand drawing, or other software to communicate your ideas - as well as the resources listed below for ideas of interventions
 - What are the likely impacts - positive and negative - of your proposed design?
 For what time periods and modes does it work best - and worst?
 - Who are the constituencies that your design will impact, positively and negatively, and how does your design address their potential concerns?